-- Flashing, a common source of leaks, might need to be replaced completely.
+- Flashing, a familiar source of leaks, might need to be replaced entirely.
 In other cases, the existing flashing can be resealed or the shingles may need to be readjusted to shed water as intended.

 - Underlying damage may require some carpentry work to replace rotting wood.
 The rotting wood must be replaced.

 - A chimney cricket might have to be installed to divert the water away from the base of the chimney.